The Hope House Staff

 Brenna has dedicated her life to serving others.
 She began her career working with incarcerated and homeless youth and has worked with countless people from all walks of life developing a passion for treating the disease of addiction.
 Brenna’s counseling style is approachable and includes a mix of client education with thoughtful techniques to help her clients uncover the most authentic and truthful version of themselves.
 She specializes in the treatment of trauma, chemical and process addictions, and codependence.

 Brenna received her Master’s Degree in Community Counseling in 2011 and has been honing her craft ever since.
-Prior to joining the Soul Surgery team, Brenna was a Survivors Therapist at The Meadows working extensively with people struggling with addiction and trauma.
+Prior to joining The Hope House team, Brenna was a Survivors Therapist at The Meadows working extensively with people struggling with addiction and trauma.
 She has had the privilege of being trained by many of today’s industry leaders, including Pia Mellody.
-Brenna is a Board Approved Supervisor and Certified Sex Addiction Therapist, Candidate.
+Brenna is a Board Approved Supervisor and Certified Sex Addiction Therapist.
 Her training also includes EMDR, Post Induction Therapy, Complicated Pain Recovery, and NADA Auricular Acupuncture.

 The Hope House has an amazing team of licensed clinicians that provide group and individual therapy during your treatment.
 The team is trained in Dialectical Behavior Therapy, Somatic Experiencing, Sex Addiction Therapy, Eye Movement Desensitization and Reprocessing Therapy and much more.